-- Revising Puerto Rico's geographic adjustment for calculating FFS payments to physicians under Part B which sets payments at the national average because of a lack of accurate data on the cost of living in Puerto Rico. - Revising the formula used to calculate DSH and uncompensated care payments to Puerto Rican hospitals that factors in residents' ineligibility for SSI payments. - Adjusting the MA risk adjustment model to better account for limited FFS Medicare participation in Puerto Rico and the large proportion of Puerto Ricans who are dual eligible.
+- Revising Puerto Rico's geographic adjustment for calculating Fee-for-Service (FFS) payments to physicians under Part B which sets payments at the national average because of a lack of accurate data on the cost of living in Puerto Rico. - Revising the formula used to calculate DSH and uncompensated care payments to Puerto Rican hospitals that factors in residents' ineligibility for SSI payments. - Adjusting the Medicare Advantage risk adjustment model to better account for limited FFS Medicare participation in Puerto Rico and the large proportion of Puerto Ricans who are dual eligible.